Lowe54/milestone3_project/README.md

 -   More filters
     - There is room to add extra filters to the results, for example a list of pre-sent implements, which would replace the 'recipie_implements' field, as the filter would not be able to support free text in it's current state.
     - In addition, there is scope to add the 'type of meal' and 'difficulty' fields as filters.
--   Image storage
+-   Image upload - limit file types
-    - Since heroku has no native support for image upload/storage **
+    - At this time the image upload does not check what file type is being uploaded.

 ## Technologies Used